 Converts a Lisp string to a cstring.
 This is most often used when processing the results of a foreign function that returns a cstring.

 convert-to-cstring - Converts a Lisp string to a cstring.
-Macro cstring A cstring. '''
+Macro string A Lisp string.cstring A cstring.

 '''

 convert-to-cstring

 string

 =>

 cstring

 '''